Henst's goshawk: Distribution and habitat

-The Henst's goshawk has a limited distribution within Madagascar due to specific habitat requirements.
-The preferred habitats of the Henst's goshawk are primary rainforests and occasionally secondary woodland.
+Henst's goshawk has a limited distribution within Madagascar due to specific habitat requirements.
+The preferred habitats of Henst's goshawk are primary rainforests and occasionally secondary woodland.
 Due to the physical geography of Madagascar these areas are restricted to the North, West and East of the island and do not occur within the southern portion.
 The southern portion of the island contains more arid and dry forests not suitable for raptor foraging.
-Consequently, the distribution of the Henst's goshawk follows that of its preferred forest habitat and is not found in the southern portion of the island.
+Consequently, the distribution of Henst's goshawk follows that of its preferred forest habitat and is not found in the southern portion of the island.
 The primary forests of Madagascar may be categorized as dry deciduous and humid evergreen, both of which are occupied by Henst's goshawk.

-Accipter Henstii is known as an obligate forest species meaning it relies on forested habitat.
+It is known as an obligate forest species meaning it relies on forested habitat.
 This poses a problem, since these habitats are quickly being lost due to development in the region.
 However, it has been spotted within Eucalyptus plantations in the region.
 And may use these plantations to supplement for lost habitat.

 Within this range, it is known to be a rare species that occurs at low densities, but present within all non-arid forests.
 The estimated range of occurrence is approximately 673000 km2.
 With a vertical range of occurrence ranging from sea level to 1800m above sea level.
 As a top predator, large area requirements are necessary for foraging, explaining why the species occurs at low densities.